 There are many reasons why investing in employee wellbeing is a good choice.
 While its popularity has exploded in recent years, it’s not a new idea.
 Some of the Victorian industrialists, such as William Lever, believed that investing in wellbeing was both a productivity magnifier and a moral imperative.
 But what are the compelling arguments for investing in wellbeing?
 What returns can you expect?
-We run through several key reasons that show why investing in the wellbeing of your staff is a no-brainer.
+We run through several key reasons that show why investing in the wellbeing of your staff.

 The costs of poor wellbeing in the workplace are colossal.
 If we isolate mental wellbeing, we find the total annual cost of mental ill health to UK employers was £26bn – £1035 per employee – in 2007.